 Affordable Housing Development: A housing development of which at least 20 percent of the units, or a minimum of five units, whichever is greater, are affordable housing and are subject to covenants or restrictions that preserve their affordability for a minimum of 15 years.
 24 V.S.
 A. § 4303(2).

-Agriculture: Land or structures primarily used for cultivating soils, producing crops, or raising livestock; orchards and maple sugar production; the storage, processing or sale of products raised on the premises; or as otherwise defined by the Secretary of the Agency of Agriculture, Food and Markets.
-Structures which are customarily accessory to agricultural uses and are located on the same parcel as an agricultural use, with the exception of residential dwellings, shall be included in this definition.
-See also Accepted Agricultural Practices, Farm Structure.
+Agriculture: The science and practice of cultivating soils, producing crops, or raising livestock.
+For the purpose of this ordinance, agricultural shall include the practice of farming.
+See Farming, Farm Structure and Required Agricultural Practices.

 Alteration: Structural change, change of location, or addition to a building or structure, excluding normal maintenance and repair.
 Alterations shall include any construction that changes the number of dwelling units, or increases the size of a building or structure in terms of its height, length, width, footprint, or gross floor area.
 See also Substantial Improvement.